hh10/Efficient-Verification-of-NNs-against-LVM-based-Specifications/readme.md

 ## Installation
    - To use the codebase for the proposed SRVP pipelines or LVM trainings, install all packages in requirements.txt.
 Run `python3 -m tests.tests` to ensure that tests run.
    - To use the codebase for verification using:
-        - Open-source version of VeriNet toolkit: Install gurobi (make sure its executable and libraries can be found, i.e., its setup.py can be run from the root of this codebase).
-Setup VeriNet from [github repo](https://github.com/vas-group-imperial/VeriNet).
-Additional patches are required as provided in [verinet_patches](verifiers/patches/opensource_version) (read its readme for details).
+        - Open-source version of VeriNet toolkit: Setup VeriNet from [github repo](https://github.com/vas-group-imperial/VeriNet).
+Additional patches are required as provided in [verinet_patches](verifiers/opensource_verinet_for_srvp.patch).
         - Proprietary version: Contact me or other authors to get you the licensed VeriNet version and setup.
+        For both versions, you will need the [Xpress solver](https://www.fico.com/en/products/fico-xpress-solver) (with a license to source, for verifying pipelines with their verification paths including >5k activations).
-        After setup, ensure that `python3 verinet_line_segment_verification.py --version={opensource,proprietary}` runs successfully.
+        After setup, ensure that `python3 check_srvp_verification_setup.py` runs successfully.
 ## Usage
 Commands for various uses of this codebase are as follows:
 1. To train the verification pipeline elements: